fusioncharts/svelte-fusioncharts/README.md

 ## Usage and integration of FusionTime

-From `fusioncharts@3.13.3-sr.1` and `react-fusioncharts@3.0.0`, You can visualize timeseries data easily on react.
+From `fusioncharts@3.13.3-sr.1`, You can visualize timeseries data.

 Learn more about FusionTime [here](https://www.fusioncharts.com/fusiontime).